flojoy-ai/docs/docs/nodes/IO/IMAGING/WEBCAM/examples/EX1/example.md

 ---
-title: CAMERA
+title: WEBCAM
-description: In this example, the CAMERA node takes and returns a picture if a USB camera is connected to the computer.
-The IMSHOW node then displays the image taken by the camera, and the END node terminates the process.
+description: In this example, the WEBCAM node takes and returns a picture if a USB camera is connected to the computer.
+The IMSHOW node then displays the image taken by the camera.
-keyword: [Python, Instrument, Web cam, Camera, Python webcam integration, Camera instrument in Python, Capture images and videos, Streamline webcam usage, Python-based camera control, Webcam integration techniques, Python image and video capture, Enhance projects with webcam, Accurate media processing, Webcam usage with Python]
+keyword:
+  [
+    Python,
+    Instrument,
+    Web cam,
+    Camera,
+    Python webcam integration,
+    Camera instrument in Python,
+    Capture images and videos,
+    Streamline webcam usage,
+    Python-based camera control,
+    Webcam integration techniques,
+    Python image and video capture,
+    Enhance projects with webcam,
+    Accurate media processing,
+    Webcam usage with Python,
+  ]
 image: https://raw.githubusercontent.com/flojoy-ai/docs/main/docs/nodes/INSTRUMENTS/WEB_CAM/CAMERA/examples/EX1/output.jpeg
 ---

-In this example, the [`CAMERA`](https://github.com/flojoy-io/nodes/blob/main/INSTRUMENTS/WEB_CAM/CAMERA/CAMERA.py) node takes and returns a picture from a camera connected to the computer.
+In this example, the [`WEBCAM`](https://github.com/flojoy-io/nodes/blob/main/IO/IMAGING/WEBCAM/WEBCAM.py) node takes and returns a picture from a camera connected to the computer.

 Before using the node, you'll need to define the Camera index in the node parameter to choose your Camera (e.g. Webcam, USB camera, etc.).